jidongbsu/cs452-swapping/README.md

 ## Overview

-In this assignment we will implement a least recently used (LRU) policy, a commonly used policy in OS to manage the swap space, as well as manage cache.
+In this assignment we will implement a least recently used (LRU) policy, a commonly used page replacement policy in OS to manage physical memory (i.e., swapping pages in and out of the physical memory), as well as manage cache (e.g., the TLB cache).
 Your algorithm must be in an amortized O(1) time complexity.
 Note this is NOT a kernel project, and you should just develop your code on onyx, not in your virtual machine.
 Submissions fail to compile or run on onyx, will not be graded.

 ## Learning Objectives